guyplusplus/Kibana-Plugin-Custom-Form-Filter-Visualization/README.md

 $ git checkout v7.6.2
 ```

-7. Copy the source code with modified name inside the `kibana/plugins` directory.
+7. Copy the source code with modified name inside the `kibana/plugins` directory

-8. Start Kibana in development mode, ensuring only OSS (Open Source) features are used
+8. Start Kibana in development mode, ensuring only OSS (Open Source Software) features are used

 ```
 $ cd kibana